noflo/noflo/README.md

 ### Ports and events

 Being a flow-based programming environment, the main action in NoFlo happens through ports and their connections.
-There are five events that can be associated with ports:
+There are several events that can be associated with ports:

 * _Attach_: there is a connection to the port
 * _Connect_: the port has started sending or receiving a data transmission
+* _BeginGroup_: the data stream after this event is associated with a given named group.
+Components may or may not utilize this information
 * _Data_: an individual data packet in a transmission.
 There might be multiple depending on how a component operates
+* _EndGroup_: A particular grouped stream of data ends
 * _Disconnect_: end of data transmission
 * _Detach_: A connection to the port has been removed